jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_i.rst

         else:
             return False

   the test is still green.
-I remove the commented line and make the line simpler
+I remove the commented line and make `if statement`_ simpler

   .. code-block:: python